mmbman/Katagiri/1984-01-22-Blue-Cliff-Record-Case-52-Talk-2.md

 “He cuts off the essential crossing place...”: That means cutting off the root of delusion, life and death, and the bodhi-mind, or nirvana, enlightenment, et cetera.
 Well, I will explain later.
 He cuts off this...

 “... and doesn’t let profane or holy pass.”
 While you call yourself holy or profane, it means you still have a certain bottom, so-called “profane” or “holy”.
-But Joshu always cut off the root of profane or holy.
+But Jōshū always cut off the root of profane or holy.

 “People of power don’t come by twos and threes.”
 Yesterday I told you, we are always looking around immediately, and checking, and analyzing, synthesizing always.
 It’s very difficult for us to settle down, to settle yourself in the self, under all circumstances.
 We are immediately look around.
 So “people of power don’t come by twos and threes” means looking around.
 Trying to fill up the satisfaction of human desires, immediately.
 How to make a living in a better way, in order to get a high position, or whatever kind of a desire you have.

-But for Joshu, always he’s aiming at the big tortoise.
+But for Jōshū, always he’s aiming at the big tortoise.
 Even though in the ocean there are big whales, or even though there are huge, you know... crocodiles... *[Laughter.]* Crocodile doesn’t live in the ocean. *[Laughter.]* Uh... hippopotamus? *[Laughter.]* That’s wonderful: in the ocean, a hippopotamus; huge hippopotamus swimming in the ocean.
 Crocodiles.

 But, he never looks around, he never pays attention to them.
 Just a big, huge, vast tortoise.
 That is called truth.